 Dual pulse welding uses an initial pulse to heat the weld junction, vaporizing surface contaminates immediately prior to a secondary current pulse that forms the weld.
 This improves the integrity of the finished weld and is therefore desirable.

 Having examined the commercial and home made offerings I have decided to make my own building on earlier designs.
-While these earlier designs clearly work there are a number of opportunities for design improvement that I intend to implement.
+While these earlier designs clearly work there are a number of opportunities for design improvements that I intend to implement.

 - The MOSFET switch that controls the current discharge across the weld junction needs to switch fast (nano seconds) to avoid wasting power and heating of the MOSFETs.
 Referenced designs turn on relatively fast but are slow to turn off.
 Optimal switching requires that the MOSFET gate capacitance is actively charged and discharged.